xrdocs/8000/_tutorials/8000-software-xr7-usb-boot.md

 {: .notice--primary}

 ## USB Drive Preparation
 A bootable USB drive is created by copying a compressed boot file into a USB drive.
-The USB drive becomes bootable after the contents of the compressed file are extracted.
+The USB drive becomes bootable once the content of the compressed file is extracted.

 The first step is to download the compressed USB boot image from CCO:
 ![boot-image.png]({{site.baseurl}}/images/boot-image.png)